-Centre notifies Act to merge Delhi’s three civic bodies into one
+Centre notifies Act to merge Delhi’s three civic bodies

 The Union government will appoint a special officer to oversee the functions of the new body called the Delhi Municipal Corporation.

-The Centre on Monday notified the Delhi Municipal Corporation (Amendment) Act, 2022, to merge the three civic bodies in the national Capital into one.
+The Centre on Monday notified the Delhi Municipal Corporation (Amendment) Act, 2022, to merge the three civic bodies in the national Capital.

 The three civic bodies are North Delhi Municipal Corporation, South Delhi Municipal Corporation and East Delhi Municipal Corporation.
 With the merger, the new body will be known as the Municipal Corporation of Delhi, according to a gazette notification issued by the Union law ministry.